When to consult with a birth injury attorney about your baby’s jaundice

 If left untreated, kernicterus may lead to coma or infant fatality.
 Babies who survive kernicterus often require specialized care, such as cochlear implants for hearing loss, speech therapy, orthopedic devices and daily life function support.

-When an infant suffers a birth injury due to medical negligence, parents may encounter severe financial obstacles like high medical bills, lost wages from time off work to care for their child or any number of other issues.
-In such cases, a parent may decide to act on their child’s behalf to seek restitution against those who are responsible for damages.
+When an infant suffers a birth injury due to medical negligence, parents may encounter severe financial obstacles like high medical bills, lost wages from time off work to care for their child, or any number of other issues.

 - Cerebral Palsy